These are your best bets for buying cleaning and sanitizing products

 Hand soap

-Handwashing is the first line of defense against the spread of germs.
+Hand-washing is the first line of defense against the spread of germs.
 The CDC says it's especially important to wash after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 While some hand soaps are currently priced much higher than usual or completely sold out, these in-stock hand soaps are still at their usual price and should do the trick:

 - Everyone Hand Soap, Lavender + Coconut, 12.75 ounces, pack of 3 ($10.32; amazon.com)